Take the First Step Toward Your Health Care Career Now!

 Medicine is a serious practice, but if you like strategy and find catching/preventing errors fun, you’re going to enjoy this industry.
 Once hired, challenge yourself by studying the ICD-10, ICD-10-CM, and CPT manuals.
 You can progress quickly by learning new ways to bundle and bill—and these books tell you exactly how to do this.

 According to the Bureau of Labor Statistics, medical billers in 2021 made an average of $42,750, with the top 10 percent earning closer to $59,750.
 Medical coders in 2021 averaged $48,310, with the top 10 percent earning $74,200.

 Finally, the perk many strive for is the ability to work from home.
 Being realistic, before you are hired for a remote job, you may need to start at a smaller doctor’s office to gain experience.
 Be ready to do front desk tasks like answering phones and setting up appointments.
 In time, it will become easier to get the jobs you want.

 If you’re looking for a career that provides stability, you’ve found it.
 Medical billing and coding specialists are essential and in demand.
-The field is projected to grow 11% through 2028, more than double the rate of the national average of all occupations (bls.gov).
+The field is projected to grow 8% through 2029, almost double the rate of the national average of all occupations (bls.gov).